 This occurs because your muscles become “trained” to maintain this poor posture.
 Eventually leading to you feeling more comfortable in this alternated alignment, and ultimately leading in back pain over time.

 Why you have poor posture

 Poor posture is often part of a sedentary lifestyle.
-Many people spend their days slouched over desks – or over laptops held on their laps.
+Many people spend their days sitting in a slouched position, either working on a computer or on their phones.
 Without proper ergonomic support, these postural habits will eventually cause spinal problems.
 In addition, lack of exercise can lead to weak core muscles, which will make it more difficult to support proper posture for long periods of time.

 How to fix your posture

-Many people spend large portions of the day sitting at a desk.
 To maintain good posture while seated, do your best to keep your back straight and your shoulders back.
-If your chair doesn’t provide lumbar support, consider using a pillow, rolled towel, or other device to maintain the curve of your loser back.
+If your chair doesn’t provide lumbar support, consider using a pillow, or rolled towel to maintain the curve of your lower back.
 Keep your feet flat on the floor and your head aligned over your shoulders.
-In addition, make sure to take breaks and stand up periodically.
+Try to stand every 20-60 minutes and walk around for 5 minutes.

 Follow these 5 steps:

 Try to keep your head straight when you’re walking, instead of looking down at the ground (or your phone).
 Do your best to balance your weight over your feet and keep your shoulders relaxed.
 Make sure to wear low-heeled shoes whenever possible.

 Please contact us to find out more about what we at Telespine can do to help you alleviate your back pain!